 To implement RapidS and operate at clock frequencies higher than what can be achieved in a viable SPI implementation, a full clock cycle can be used to transmit data back and forth across the serial bus.
-The AT25DF321A is designed to always clock its data out on the falling edge of the SCK signal and clock data in on the rising edge of SCK.
+The AT25DL081 is designed to always clock its data out on the falling edge of the SCK signal and clock data in on the rising edge of SCK.

-For full clock cycle operation to be achieved, when the AT25DF321A is clocking data out on the falling edge of SCK, the host controller should wait until the next falling edge of SCK to latch the data in.
-Similarly, the host controller should clock its data out on the rising edge of SCK in order to give the AT25DF321A a full clock cycle to latch the incoming data in on the next rising edge of SCK.
+For full clock cycle operation to be achieved, when the AT25DL081 is clocking data out on the falling edge of SCK, the host controller should wait until the next falling edge of SCK to latch the data in.
+Similarly, the host controller should clock its data out on the rising edge of SCK in order to give the AT25DL081 a full clock cycle to latch the incoming data in on the next rising edge of SCK.

 Implementing RapidS allows a system to run at higher clock frequencies since a full clock cycle is used to accommodate a device's clock-to-output time, input setup time, and associated rise/fall times.

-For example, if the system clock frequency is 100 MHz (10 ns cycle time) with a 50% duty cycle, and the host controller has an input setup time of 2 ns, then a standard SPI implementation would require that the slave device be capable of outputting its data in less than 3 ns to meet the 2 ns host controller setup time [(10 ns x 50%) - 2 ns] not accounting for rise/fall times.
-In an SPI mode 0 or 3 implementation, the SPI master is designed to clock in data on the next immediate rising edge of SCK after the SPI slave has clocked its data out on the preceding falling edge.
+If the system clock frequency is 100MHz (10ns cycle time) with a 50% duty cycle, and the host controller has an input setup time of 2ns, then a standard SPI implementation would require that the slave device be capable of outputting its data in less than 3ns to meet the 2ns host controller setup time [(10ns x 50%) - 2ns] not accounting for rise/fall times.
+In an SPI Mode 0 or 3 implementation, the SPI Master is designed to clock in data on the next immediate rising edge of SCK after the SPI slave has clocked its data out on the preceding falling edge.
 This essentially makes SPI a half-clock cycle protocol and requires extremely fast clock-to-output times and input setup times in order to run at high clock frequencies.
-With a RapidS implementation of this example, however, the full 10 ns cycle time is available which gives the slave device up to 8 ns, not accounting for rise/fall times, to clock its data out.
+With a RapidS implementation of this example, however, the full 10ns cycle time is available which gives the slave device up to 8ns, not accounting for rise/fall times, to clock its data out.
 Likewise, with RapidS, the host controller has more time available to output its data to the slave since the slave device would be clocking that data in a full clock cycle later.